 To verify if the problem is not isolated on a specific movie or show, browse the library and try playing another title.

 If other shows play without problems, proceed to the final method below to report the issue with Netflix’s support team.

 Netflix has some titles restricted to other regions due to licensing and legal issues.
 Some users bypass these restrictions through VPNs, which is why Netflix blocks any users running these services on their devices.

 Besides, some virtual private networks don’t work that well and could cause delays and interruptions over your network.
 If you have VPNs running on your device, turn them off first before using Netflix.

-On the other hand, you can also consider using other services like IPVanish if you want to be protected while browsing online.
+On the other hand, you can also consider using other services like PureVPN if you want to be protected while browsing online.
 It also works if you want to access Netflix titles that are not available in your country.

 5. Clear Your Browsing Data.

 Search browsers use temporary data from the sites you visit to enhance their overall performance.
 These data are called caches and cookies, which can accumulate over time and cause performance issues on your browser.